genderkit/genderkit/_resources/hormones.md

 - [finasteride]({% link _articles/finasteride.md %}) (a medication sometimes used to reduce some effects from testosterone)
 - [anastrozole]({% link _articles/anastrozole.md %}) (an oestrogen blocker not normally used in the UK)

-### How do I access medical support?

-To get access to prescribed hormone treatments, you will need to use medical services.
-You can read information about using these services on our pages:

-{% include medicalnav %}

 ### Where can I get blood tests done?

 You can read more about what blood tests you need, and you how you can arrange them if they are not being provided for you, on our <a href="{% link _resources/blood-testing.md %}">blood testing page</a>.